Kevin Mannix

-Kevin Leese Mannix (born November 26, 1949) is an American politician, business attorney, and former chairman of the Republican Party in the U.S. state of Oregon.
+Kevin Leese Mannix (born November 26, 1949) is an American politician and attorney currently serving as a member of the Oregon House of Representatives from the 21st district representing Keizer and parts of Salem.
+A member of the Republican Party, he served as chairman of the Oregon Republican Party from 2003 to 2005, and was the Republican nominee for Attorney General in 2000, and Governor in 2002.

-Mannix has served in both houses of the Oregon Legislative Assembly, as a Democrat and, later, a Republican.
-He is known for his advocacy of statewide ballot measures and as a candidate for the statewide offices of attorney general and governor.

-Early political career
+He had previously served in the House of Representatives representing the 32nd district from 1989 to 1997 as a Democrat, and 1999 to 2001 as a Republican.
+He served in the Oregon State Senate from 1997 to 1998.

+Early life and education

+Mannix was born on November 26, 1949 in New York City.
+As a child, he grew up in Latin America, living in Ecuador, Panama, and Bolivia while his father was served in the United States Foreign Service.
+He attended a Catholic school from first through fourth grade where he was immersed in the Spanish language.
+He moved back to the United States and attended Wakefield High School in Arlington County, Virginia.
+The year he attended was the first year it was integrated.
+At Wakefield, he was student body vice-president and later president.

 Mannix earned a bachelor's degree in liberal arts in 1971 from the University of Virginia.
 In 1974, he earned his J.D. degree from the University of Virginia School of Law.

+Career

 Prior to serving in the legislature, Mannix worked in several different capacities, including Assistant Attorney General of Oregon, Assistant Attorney General of Guam, and a law clerk to the Oregon Court of Appeals.

+Oregon Legislature (1989-2001)

 Mannix was elected to the Oregon House of Representatives five times beginning in 1988.
 From 1989 through 1996, Mannix served in the Oregon House of Representatives as a Democrat.
 In 1997, he became a Republican and was appointed to the Oregon State Senate.
 He was elected back into the Oregon House in November 1998 and served through 2000.